U.S. Males and Pornography, 1973–2010: Consumption, Predictors, Correlates

-- This study found that pornography influences people's sexual atitudes and behaviors in a variety of negative ways.
+- This study found that pornography influences people's sexual attitudes and behaviors in a variety of negative ways.

-- Pornography use was found to be linked to permissive sexual attituds and behaviors.
+- Pornography use was found to be linked to permissive sexual attitudes and behaviors.

-- Pornogrsphy use was was associated with engaing in extramarital sex.
+- Pornography use was was associated with engaing in extramarital sex.